-- 10+ years of Drupal development including theming, Views, Context, Display Suite, Features, Panels, CRM, Drush.
+- 10+ years of Drupal development including Themes, Views, Context, Display Suite, Features, Panels, CRM, Drush.

 - 10+ years of WordPress development including theming, multisite, BuddyPress, CommentPress.

 - Managed entire development lifecycles including planning, requirements, personas, agile and waterfall development, UA testing, documentation, content migration, launch.

 - Extensive experience creating mass e-mails with tools including MailChimp and Vertical Response.

 - Managed servers with cPanel, command line, and Acquia and Pantheon custom workflows.